OpenF2/F2/docs/src/container-development.md

 ### Configuration

-It is assumed you will be developing a F2 Container locally and have a `localhost` setup.
-The URLs mentioned in this specification assume you have configured your F2 Container and Apps to run at `http://localhost/F2/`.
+It is assumed you will be developing a F2 container locally and have a `localhost` setup.
+The URLs mentioned in this specification assume you have configured your F2 container and apps to run at `http://localhost/F2/`.
 The examples provided as part of the project repository demonstrate apps written in different languages (PHP, JavaScript, C#).
 While it is not a requirement you have a web server configured on your computer, it will certainly allow you to more deeply explore the sample apps.

 **Ready to start coding?** [Jump to Developing a F2 Container](#developing-a-f2-container).